 All this is to say that while used car salesmen aren’t evil, you do need to understand that the salesman you’ll be talking to is your opponent: their job is to sell, and yours is to save.
 No matter how charming or friendly the salesperson, you should always take what they say with a grain of salt: trust but verify, as the saying goes, and don’t fall prey to their car negotiation tricks.

 If you do find yourself being charmed by the salesperson one way to cast off their spell is to take the equivalent of a cold shower by just saying you’ll go home and think about it.
 The salesperson will dislike this, but you should never, ever, feel obligated to buy on that day or even stay longer than you want to.

 The reason salespeople dislike it when you leave without buying a car is that it’s one of a number of car negotiation tricks of theirs: they know, statistically, you’re most likely not going to return.
 It behooves them for you not to be able to clearly see your situation and take stock of your options and for you to just buy from them right then and there.

 To try and get you to stay and buy on the day of, salespeople will try and create a sense of urgency: this often takes the form of a “sale” or other buyer looking at the car.
 Don’t be fooled by the car negotiation trick.
 Even if they aren’t lying, you’ll often save the same amount of money if not more by taking stock of your options at home.

-The single most important car negotiation trick we can offer when it comes to buying a used car you’ll be happy with in the long term is to do research beforehand.
-It may be a pain, but information is inarguably power when it comes to buying or negotiating the price of a used car.
+The single most important car negotiation trick we can offer when it comes to buying a used car you’ll be happy within the long term is to do research beforehand.
+It may be a pain, but the information is inarguably power when it comes to buying or negotiating the price of a used car.

 What kind of information?
 The main categories you’ll want to be knowledgeable and have information in are: the market value of the car you’re looking at, avenues that might save you money like cash back or low-interest financing, fees and taxes, and finally how much trade-in value your current car carries.